titon/framework/docs/en/packages/event/emitting.md

 Emitters can also be used on the class level by utilizing [subjects](subjects.md).

+## Events ##

+An event is referenced as one of two things -- either an instance of `Titon\Event\Event` with its own unique name, or the name of a key used for dispatching.
+The key will always correlate to an event name.

+Both variations of the event will be used interchangeably in the documentation going forward, so be weary of this while reading.

 ## Observers ##

 An observer in the context of this package is a callable that subscribes to an event